Resistance Tutorial Includes:

 Materials like copper and even aluminium provide low levels of resistivity and this makes them ideal for use as electrical wires and cables - copper often being the favourite.
 Silver and gold have much low resistivity values, but as they are considerably more expensive, they are not widely used.
 However, silver is sometimes used to plate wires where its low resistivity is essential, and gold flashing is used for the mating surfaces of many electronic connectors to ensure the best contacts.
 Gold is also good for electrical connectors as it does not tarnish or oxidise like other metals.

 Other materials are required to act as insulators, carrying as little current as possible.
-The resistor of an insulator will be many orders of magnitude higher.
+The resistivity of an insulator will be many orders of magnitude higher.
 One example is air and this has a very resistivity figure of over 1.5 x 1014, which can be seen to be very, very much higher than the resistivity of copper.

 Electrical resistivity is a key parameter for material that are to be used with electrical and electronic systems.
 Those substances with a high electrical resistivity are termed insulators and can be used for this purpose.
 This with a low level of electrical resistivity are good conductors and can be used in a host of applications from wire, to electrical connections and much more.